 Do you take group, formal & posed photos?

 As I mentioned above, I photograph weddings in a documentary style.
 It’s important for me to focus on working in this way so I can get those lovely, natural shots without interrupting you and your guests.
-I won’t relentlessly pose guests; instead I will photograph them as they chat and enjoy the day, occasionally asking for a photo where it will suit the shot.
+I won’t relentlessly pose guests; instead I will photograph them as they chat and enjoy the day.

 Additionally to this, I love to get photos of the bride and groom on their own in a quiet place.
 Again these portraits are relaxed and informal.
 We often go off for 20 minutes during the drinks reception, then a bit later during 'golden hour' to capture you in that lovely evening light.

 How many photographs will you take/provide us with?

 I will work all day (with a break over the meal to refuel!) taking as many images as I can and I do not limit this number.
 In terms of the final photos I give to you; it can vary depending on the length of the day, the size of the wedding, the location or the weather.
 I personally select the best photos from those taken to create the final selection.
 You should expect a minimum of 400 fully edited images for a full day's coverage (morning preparations through to three songs after the first dance).